-In my recent Reiki I class we discussed the Reiki precepts.
+In the system of Reiki healing there are 5 Reiki precepts, or rules to live by.
 The first one is: “Do not bear anger, for anger is illusion.”

-This precept reminds me of a story by Pema Chödrön, “Dusk on the River,” and offers an interesting perspective on anger.
+This precept reminds me of the Zen story told by Pema Chödrön, “Dusk on the River,” and offers an interesting perspective on anger.

 A man is enjoying himself on a river at dusk.

 He’s in a small boat.
 And suddenly he sees another boat coming down the river towards him.

 It seems so nice that someone else is enjoying the river on a nice summer evening.